babar-raza/package-descriptions/apose.com/nuget/aspose-for-net/Aspose.Words.md

 Are you ready to give Aspose.Words for .NET a try?
 Simply execute `Install-Package Aspose.Words` from Package Manager Console in Visual Studio to fetch the NuGet package.
 If you already have Aspose.Words for .NET and want to upgrade the version, please execute `Update-Package Aspose.Words` to get the latest version.

 ## Create a DOC from Scratch via C#
-You can execute this snippet in your environment to see how Aspose.Words performs in your environment or check the [GitHub Repository](https://github.com/aspose-words/Aspose.Words-for-.NET) for other common usage scenarios.
+You can execute this snippet in your environment to see how Aspose.Words performs or check the [GitHub Repository](https://github.com/aspose-words/Aspose.Words-for-.NET) for other common usage scenarios.

 ```csharp
 // create a blank document